amyipdev/ssvp/docs/contributing.rst

     git checkout -b your-branch-name

 You can now freely modify files, building your patch.

+If the patch affects real code, we recommend that you run a linter on what you changed.
+You can find out more information about linting in the `maintenance guide <maintaining.html>`_.

 When you're ready to save an interval of your progress, run:

 .. code-block:: bash